Mate. Feed. Kill. Repeat.: Musical and lyrical themes

 Mate.
 Feed.
 Kill.
-Repeat. is a mix of genres centered on nu metal and death metal; it is the band's most experimental release and differs significantly from the heavier style for which the band became known.
-One of the band's initial aims was to mix many genres of music to achieve their own style; an early incarnation of the band was called "Meld" based upon this.
-However, tracks such as "Slipknot", "Some Feel" and "Only One" feature a heavy metal influence, specifically in the guitars.
-Tracks such as "Tattered & Torn", "Killers Are Quiet" and "Gently" also include the slow, cerebral angst buildup style that the band retained in some of their more recent work.
-The album implements elements of jazz and funk, although "Confessions" is the only track on the album led by these styles.
-"Do Nothing/Bitchslap" could be considered the album's most complex song, combining both of these styles and even elements of disco.
+Repeat. features a mix of genres centered on nu metal and death metal.
+The album is the band's most experimental and differs from the heavier style for which they became known.
+One of the band's initial aims was to mix many genres to achieve their own style; an early incarnation of the band was called "Meld" based upon this.
+Tracks such as "Slipknot", "Some Feel" and "Only One" are mostly straightforward heavy metal, while the tracks "Tattered & Torn", "Killers Are Quiet" and "Gently" include the slow, cerebral angst buildup style that the band retained in some of their more recent work.
+Mate.
+Feed.
+Kill.
+Repeat is influenced by slam death metal and grindcore but also by non-metal genres such as jazz and funk, although "Confessions" is the only track led by these styles.
+The album's most complex song, "Do Nothing/Bitchslap", uses grindcore as a base for genre experimentation, featuring jazz, funk and even disco elements.

 The album title and the majority of the lyrics are references to the role-playing game Werewolf: The Apocalypse.
 Vocalist Anders Colsefni and percussionist Shawn Crahan shared a mutual interest in the game, which largely influenced the band.
 Colsefni said: "The attraction was being able to play a different person", declaring that this was the essence of Slipknot.

-Artwork

-The artwork shows a metal cage, made by Shawn Crahan, with drummer Joey Jordison sitting inside of it.
-This cage was named "Patiently Awaiting the Jigsaw Flesh", as whenever they carried the cage, someone got cut brutally.
-It was also known as the "Death Cage" and was a part of the stage show during the release party of the album.
-Willing "victims" sat inside of it while the band played.